Then Came Bronson backdrop

 8.8/10(14 votes)

-#11 - All The World and God
+#11 - All the World and God

 S1:E11

 Bronson befriends an attractive nurse, Barbara Timmons, who mourns the death of a doctor she worked with.
-Timmons considers quitting her job because it overtaxes her but is uncertain because she worries about her patients and their future care.
+She considers quitting her job because it overtaxes her but is uncertain because she worries about her patients and their future care.
 Bronson, in awe of Timmons' work as a nurturing caregiver, finds helping her a challenge.

 Director:Jud Taylor

-9.4/10(15 votes)
+9.5/10(15 votes)

 #12 - A Long Trip to Yesterday